Types of Cactus With Their Pictures and Names – Identification Guide (Indoors and Outdoors)

 Caring For Different Types of Cacti

 One of the great things about having different types of cacti as houseplants is that they need little watering.
-The majority of indoor cactus plants need to be in a small pot on a sunny window sill and get watered occasionally.
+The majority of indoor cactus plants should be planted in small pots placed on sunny window sills and watered occasionally.
 Popular indoor varieties of cacti include Bunny Ears, Christmas cactus, Moon cactus, and the Balloon cactus.

 Of course, cacti are well-known for growing outdoors in arid deserts.
 If you live in a warm climate, planting different kinds of cacti can decorate your garden or rock garden.
 Some good choices of desert cactus types for growing outside are the Arizona Barrel Cactus, the Prickly Pear, and the Old Man Cactus.